Israel says it has rescued 4 hostages held in Gaza in the largest recovery since war began

 Updated June 08, 2024 at 10:59 AM ET

-TEL AVIV, Israel — Cheers filled Tel Aviv on Saturday after Israel announced the rescue of four hostages, all of whom were kidnapped at a music festival during the Oct.
+TEL AVIV, Israel and NUSEIRAT, Gaza Strip — Cheers filled Tel Aviv on Saturday after Israel announced the rescue of four hostages, all of whom were kidnapped at a music festival during the Oct.
 7 attack by Hamas-led militants.

 Amid the rescue operation, heavy fighting took place in central Gaza, killing least 94 Palestinians and wounding more than 200 others, according to sources at Al-Aqsa hospital.